Name: Matthew D. Escarra

-Matthew Escarra is an assistant professor in Physics and Engineering Physics at Tulane University.
-He received his Ph.D. in electrical engineering at Princeton University in 2011 in the group of Prof. Claire Gmachl, where he studied quantum cascade lasers and mid-infrared optical metamaterials.
-He also received a certificate in Science, Technology, and Environmental Policy while at Princeton, with a focus on energy policy.
-He went on to complete postdoctoral training at the California Institute of Technology in the Applied Physics & Materials Science department, where he developed new approaches to high efficiency solar energy conversion in the group of Prof. Harry Atwater.
-He also has worked with two start-up companies, Daylight Solutions and Sentinel Photonics, and larger companies such as Shell and Dow Chemical.
+Matthew Escarra is an associate professor in Physics and Engineering Physics at Tulane University, where he also serves as the faculty director of the Tulane Micro/Nanofabrication Facility.
+He received his Ph.D. in electrical engineering at Princeton University in 2011, where he made advances in the performance of quantum cascade lasers and mid-infrared metamaterials.
+He also was a Ford Fellow in Science, Technology, and Environmental Policy while at Princeton.
+He went on to complete postdoctoral training at the California Institute of Technology in Applied Physics and Materials Science, where he developed new approaches to high efficiency solar energy conversion.
+He also has worked with several companies, small and large, to commercialize related technologies, including Daylight Solutions, Sentinel Photonics, Dow Chemical, and Reactwell.
 Matthew’s undergraduate studies were in electrical engineering at Rice University.
-His current research interests include low-loss photonic metasurfaces, optoelectronics from two-dimensional semiconductors, and concentrating photovoltaics that work in tandem with solar thermal power systems.
+He is a recipient of the National Science Foundation CAREER award and the Excellence in Teaching award from the Tulane Science & Engineering Honor Society.
+He is a Senior Member of the IEEE and a Senior Member of Optica (formerly OSA).
+His current research focuses on hybrid solar energy converters, dynamic nanophotonics, and optoelectronics from two-dimensional materials.

 Favorite thing about New Orleans: Prof. Escarra is originally from New Orleans, and he “knows what it means to miss New Orleans.”
 His favorite thing about New Orleans is the people and their passion for their city and their unique way of life.